 Strongly connected to a group of ‘strangers’

 My group of fellow storytelling students consists of an interesting mix of people, cultures and ages.
-We have different religions, sexual preferences, styles, education, we speak different languages, have different ages and hobbies, but never before have I felt so connected to a group of ‘strangers’.
+We have different religions, sexual orientations, styles, education, we speak different languages, have different ages and hobbies, but never before have I felt so connected to a group of ‘strangers’.
 Everyone here is here for the same reason: to discover the power of storytelling.

 “I really don’t understand what this storytelling is about.”
 A comment I hear very often.
-Even though everyone seems to be talking about it, it still remains a vague concept but for many.
+Even though everyone seems to be talking about it, it still remains a vague concept for many.
 The explanation, however, is quite simple: storytelling is the telling of stories.
 About life, about ourselves, about others.
 Researchers have discovered that the human brain has a natural affinity for stories.
 With a good story, you get the feeling that you’ve personally lived, seen or experienced something.
 It deepens your understanding, respect and appreciation for someone.
 It helps you see the world through someone else’s eyes and provokes your curiosity.
 This makes storytelling a unique tool to inspire and connect.

 The enemy is the one whose story you don’t know